ytus/TIL/linux.md

 ## JetBrains IDE installation

-~~> Unpack the WebStorm-*.tar.gz file you have downloaded to a different folder if your current Downloads folder doesn't support file execution:

-~~tar xfz WebStorm-*.tar.gz <new_archive_folder>

 > The recommended install location according to the filesystem hierarchy standard (FHS) is /opt.
 To install WebStorm into this directory, type the following command:

     sudo tar xfz WebStorm-*.tar.gz -C /opt/